Lithic Studies Society: Bursaries and Grants

-John Wymer Bursary
+The John Wymer Bursary

 To commemorate John Wymer and his contribution to archaeology, the Society created the John Wymer Bursary, also referred to as the Wymer Bursary in 2007.
 It is awarded annually to support any individual to further an interest in lithic-related study.
 The value of the bursary is presently £250.

-Roger Jacobi Bursary
+The Roger Jacobi Bursary

 To commemorate prehistorian and founding member of the society, Roger Jacobi the Society created The Roger Jacobi Bursary or simply The Jacobi Bursary.
 It is directly funded by sales of the volume of papers published in his name since 2015.
 The bursary's value is £250.

-Alan Saville Grant
+The Alan Saville Grant

 The Alan Saville Grant, created to commemorate the prehistorian and founding member of the society, Alan Saville has been awarded since 2019.
 Also known as The Saville Grant, its goal is to encourage engagement with a wider audience by supporting lithics research undertaken by individuals or groups.
 Its current value is £500.

-Diversity and Widening Participation Bursary
+The Student Conference Fund

-The Diversity and Widening Participation Bursary is designed specifically for researchers who are from underrepresented minority groups, whose interests include the study of stone artefacts.
-The value of the bursary is presently £500.
+The Student Conference Fund is dedicated to students to aid in covering conference costs including travel, accommodation and participation.
+The value of the fund is set to be £200 and will be made available after 2026.